 The unmarried children of a U.S. citizen, so long as they are under the age of 21, are eligible for U.S. green cards (lawful permanent residence).
 They are what's called "immediate relatives," meaning that they face no annual limits on the number of visas (green cards) given out in their category.
 They can receive a green card just as soon as they can get through the application process.

-Another thing worth checking on: If you were a U.S. citizen when your child was born, your child may have already become a citizen, automatically.
+Another thing worth checking on: If you were a U.S. citizen when your child was born, your child might have already become a citizen, automatically.

 Stepparents and stepchildren qualify as immediate relatives if the marriage creating the parent/child relationship took place before the child's 18th birthday.
 So, for example, if you are a U.S. citizen who married a foreign-born person, and you are applying for a green card for your spouse, you could, so long as you got married before the children turned 18, apply for green cards for them at the same time.
 (It doesn't matter if they turn 18 before the application process is done.)

 If you are the U.S. citizen parent wishing to sponsor a family member to immigrate, it will be up to you to take the first step in the process.
 This is to prepare and file Form I-130, issued by U.S. Citizenship and Immigration Services (USCIS).

 It's important to realize that every child of a U.S. citizen needs a separate I-130 filled out for him or her.
-You can't combine children on one form, and you can't (if you're also petitioning for a spouse), list them as children and except them to be included automatically as "derivatives."
+You can't combine children on one form, and you can't (if you're also petitioning for a spouse), list them as children and expect them to be included automatically as "derivatives."
 Through a quirk in the law, petitioners with green cards who apply for their spouse and children can do it all with one I-130, but you, as a U.S. citizen petitioner, cannot.

 You'll need to pay a nonrefundable fee along with Form I-130.